General FAQs

 What will I do in NEDP?

-The EDP process is in two parts: the diagnostic and the assessment phases.
-The EDP applicant begins by meeting with a counselor (Advisor) and taking diagnostics in reading, writing and mathematics to identify any basic skill deficiencies that would be obstacles to completing the program requirements.
-The results of the diagnostics, along with a learning prescription, are given to the applicant by the Advisor.
-Learning resources are discussed; options may include materials borrowed for self-study, assistance from friends, family members or a tutor, or registration in Hamden’s Learning Lab.
-The applicant is responsible for carrying out his or her own learning plan.
+The NEDP applicant begins by meeting with an Advisor and completing diagnostics in reading, writing, and mathematics to identify any basic skill deficiencies that would be obstacles to completing the program requirements.
+The results of the diagnostics are given to the applicant by the Advisor.
+Learning resources are discussed; options may include materials borrowed for self-study, assistance from friends, family members, or a tutor, or registration in Hamden’s Adult Education classes.
+The program is self-paced and focuses on applying skills rather than memorizing information.

 After learning, the applicant returns to retest in the deficient areas only.
 When all the basic skills have been demonstrated, the applicant begins the assessment phase as a candidate for the diploma.